Jacinta Price

 An industry has been established that provides opportunity for the already privileged to occupy positions that are supposed to deliver outcomes for our marginalised, based purely on the fact they share a racial heritage.
 Such positions should carry immense responsibility.
 But unfortunately, very little has come in the way of accountability.

-It is for this very reason, that I, along with my colleague senator Karen Little, have put motions before the Senate to establish an inquiry into structures that currently exist to deliver the much needed outcomes to our marginalised communities.
+It is for this very reason, that I, along with my colleague senator Karen liddle, have put motions before the Senate to establish an inquiry into structures that currently exist to deliver the much needed outcomes to our marginalised communities.

 26: 26